iqubit-org/supergrad/README.md

 The couplings are chosen in a way such that the idling $`ZZ`$-crosstalk is almost zero.
 We compute the time-evolution and the Pauli error rates for simultaneous single-qubit X gates and two-qubit CR gates.
-More details can be found in a future paper.
+More details can be found in [Ni, X. et al. Superconducting processor design optimization for quantum error correction performance. arXiv:2312.04186](https://arxiv.org/pdf/2312.04186).

 ### Transmon with tunable couplers